Critical Security Flaw Patched in Magento Blog Extension (CVE-2015-3428)

 With almost 80,000 downloads at the time of writing, the affected component is the most popular blog component available via Magento Connect.

-The SQL Injection flaw was discovered using the AppCheck NG scanner during preparation for a security seminar.
+The SQL Injection flaw was discovered using the AppCheck scanner during preparation for a security seminar.

 The exercise involved configuring several popular CMS platforms including WordPress, Joomla, Drupal and Magento along with the most popular plugins available at the time for each platform.

-A default AppCheck NG scan was then performed against each system to demonstrate our ability to discover previously undisclosed security flaws using AppCheck NG.
+A default AppCheck scan was then performed against each system to demonstrate our ability to discover previously undisclosed security flaws using AppCheck.

 Among the discovered vulnerabilities was a Blind SQL Injection flaw within the aheadWorks Blog extension component.
 AppCheck was able to identify the flaw by triggering a measurable time delay using the MySQL “SLEEP()” function.
 For example, the following URI will trigger a 10 second time delay when accessed using a web browser: